nextcloud/news/CONTRIBUTING.md

 ### How to set up a development environment

-To get started after [cloning the repository](https://github.com/owncloud/news#installing-from-git-development-version), install the [development dependencies](https://github.com/owncloud/news#development-dependencies) and run:
+To get started after [cloning the repository](https://github.com/owncloud/news#installing-from-git-development-version), install the [build dependencies](https://github.com/owncloud/news#development-dependencies) and run:

     make